 - Potato Masher – prefer Steakhouse Mashed Potatoes, with a little lumps?
 Forego the ricer and mash by hand with a potato masher.

 - Whipped – for light and airy taters, use a hand mixer to whip the cooked potatoes.
 Don’t over mix as you’ll end up with gluey mashed potatoes.
+These taters go great with Shake and Bake Chicken.

 - Make Them Early – once finished, transfer the garlic mashed potatoes to a slow cooker set on low for up to two hours.